mehtabmahir/easy-whisper-ui/README.md

 - Supports batch processing — drag in multiple files or select many at once; they transcribe one by one in a queue.
 - Installer handles everything for you — from downloading dependencies to compiling/optimizing Whisper for your specific hardware.
 - Choice of `.txt` files, or `.srt` files with timestamps!
-- Fully C++ implementation — no Python!
-- Uses Vulkan API for cross-platform GPU acceleration!
-- Uses Metal API for GPU acceleration on Apple Silicon on MacOS!
 - Drag & drop or use “Open With” to load media.
 - Automatically converts media to `.mp3` if needed using FFmpeg.
 - Dropdown menu to select the model (e.g. `tiny`, `medium-en`, `large-v3`).